-Common Issues Thread comes out of the needle on the first few stitches or jams up withing a few stitches of starting.
-Pull the bobbin thread up through the needle plate and firmly hold BOTH threads away from you when starting the seam Begin with the needle and take-up lever in the highest position Thread clumps up and fabric won't feed through Jam under the plate and around the bobbin.
-Turn off the machine and remove jam near the hook and bobbin casing, then re-thread the machine and replace bobbin Be sure the bobbin is seated properly Skipped stitches Possible causes - bent needle, needle inserted incorrectly, machine threaded incorrectly, including the needle be sure the needle is threaded left to right.
+Common Issues Thread comes out of the needle on the first few stitches Pull the bobbin thread up through the needle plate and firmly hold threads away from you when starting the seam Begin with the needle and take-up lever in the highest position Thread clumps up and fabric won't feed through Jam under the plate and around the bobbin.
+Turn off the machine and remove jam near the hook and bobbin casing, then re-thread the ma- chine and replace bobbin Be sure the bobbin is seated properly Skipped stitches Possible causes - bent needle, needle inserted incorrectly, machine threaded incorrectly, including the needle be sure the needle is threaded left to right.
 Is the needle right for the fabric?
 Bobbin thread won't pull through, or is very tight The bobbin housing may be damaged.
 Pull it out and check for any dents or an oval shape that could be pinching the bobbin.
 A new housing will need to be installed.